-The load procedure takes a maximum of 25 seconds from the time the cassette is inserted into the HP 35470A to the time the drive is ready to start acting upon the next command from the host.
-Part of this time is used to access the System Log at the start of the tape.
+The load procedure takes 19 seconds from the time the cartridge is inserted into the HP C1533A to the time the drive is ready to start acting upon the next command from the host.
+Part of this time is used to access the System log at the start of the tape.